 First, thanks to PreEmptive for inviting me to do a guest post.

 I’m pretty sure the “unnamed individual” doesn’t work there anymore, nor do the CEO, CIO, or CSO.
-Equifax will be in court for years, but more importantly, people like you and me now have our PII scattered all over the interwebs to be sold like chattel to whomever wants to ruin our lives.
+Equifax will be in court for years, but more importantly, people like you and me now have our PII scattered all over the interwebs to be sold like chattel to whoever wants to ruin our lives.

 It’s all a big bowl of wrong.